-Head injuries (ever had an entire top row of Fannie Farmer cookbooks fall right on top of you, smashing first into your head?)
+Head injuries (ever had an entire top row of Fannie Farmer cookbooks fall right on top of you?
+No?
+Good.
+Keep it that way.)

 Even sedentary librarians don't escape the strain of the physical world.
-Tap, tap, tap on computer keys means ouch ouch ouch for librarians who develop a case of repetitive stress injury.
-Eye strain from staring fixedly at the computer screen is also an occupational hazard.
+Tap, tap, tap on computer keys means ouch, ouch, ouch for librarians who develop a case of repetitive stress injury.
+You could even develop some eye strain from staring fixedly at the computer screen.

 And watch out for those chairs.
-The wrong chair today, the aching, twisted back tomorrow.
+Choosing the wrong chair today means an aching, twisted back tomorrow.